-The virtual 3D nanorobots market is presumed to witness an increasing growth over the forecast period owing to the technological innovations, advancement in healthcare infrastructure in developed countries, introduction of advanced medical equipment, and increasing awareness among the clientele.
+The global virtual 3D nanorobots market is presumed to witness an increasing growth over the forecast period owing to the technological innovations, advancement in healthcare infrastructure in developed countries, the introduction of advanced medical equipment, and increasing awareness among the clientele.

 Although substantial breakthroughs have been made, there is still much work to be implemented before the concept becomes reality.
-The potential of new integrative field of science is expected to inspire many governments to dedicate significant resources to nanotechnology and prototype testing.
+The potential of a new integrative field of science is expected to inspire many governments to dedicate significant resources to nanotechnology and prototype testing.

 The U.S. National Science Foundation has launched an initiative, “Scientific Visualization,” to create awareness using supercomputers in depicting the technology to the world.
-As stated by the U.S. National Science Foundation, virtual 3D nanorobots market is expected to exceed USD 1 trillion by 2015.
+As stated by the U.S. National Science Foundation, the virtual 3D nanorobots market is expected to exceed USD 1 trillion by 2015.

 Key medical applications include dentistry, brain aneurysm, cancer detection and treatment, gene therapy, surgery, and nanomedicine.